OWASP/www-chapter-sastra-university/index.md

     - Presentation time required

 ## Local News
-- Technical session on "Bug Bounties are more than hacking" by Wesley Thijs on 10/04/2021 <br />
+- Technical session on "Bug Bounties are more than hacking" by Wesley Thijs on 10/04/2021 at 12.30-01.30am<br />
-- Interactive session on OSINT and Playing CTF By Roopak Suresh and Abhisek held on 14/02/2021 <br />
+- Interactive session on OSINT and Playing CTF By Roopak Suresh and Abhisek held on 14/02/2021 at 07.00-09.00pm <br />
 - Session on Fundamentals of application security by Adithyan Ak (OWASP Coimbatore Lead)<br />
   on 08/11/2020 at 10.00-11.00am.
-- Inaugration event of OWASP SASTRA University has been successfully completed on 18/11/2020.<br />
+- Inaugration event of OWASP SASTRA University has been successfully completed on 18/11/2020 at 10.00-11.00am.<br />
   Guest: Dr. R. Kavitha, Sastra University, Network & Cyber security